evanlorim/evanlori-dot-com/_includes/about/advocate.md

 My community is my family.
 I am committed to support all queer, trans, and neurodivergent people.
 Many of my community members call me mom -- because I'm always looking out for them -- whether by cooking them food, giving advice, or just being an ear or a shoulder.

 I'm always looking for more ways to support my community.
-Since 2016 I've been working with The Baltimore Transgender Alliance to advocate for trans folks in Baltimore.
-Other projects I'm working on are the Baltimore Trans Ladies' Picnic, a trans clothing closet and Bmore Trans.
+From 2016 to 2021 I worked with The Baltimore Transgender Alliance to advocate for trans folks in Baltimore.
+Other projects I've worked on are the Baltimore Trans Ladies' Picnic, a trans clothing closet , Bmore Trans, Generation T, as well as volunteering my time for various advocacy organizations.